Skip to content

 Aftermath: the 1950s – 1980s5

-There is an excellent aerial photo of the sugar mill area dated 15 Jan 1954, which includes much, but not all, of the airstrip.
-It is available here.
-The airstrip would appear not to have been used or maintained after the end of the war.
-There is an interesting detail to the southeast of the airstrip: six revetments were still visible, similar to the one seen in this extract from a 1944 aerial of Lampang airfield.6
+There was an excellent aerial photo of the sugar mill area dated 15 Jan 1954, which included much, but not all, of the airstrip; but it was unfortunately lost in the Burmese hack of 2Bangkok.com.
+The airstrip appeared not to have been used or maintained after the end of the war.
+There was an interesting detail to the southeast of the airstrip: six shelters were still visible, similar to the revetment seen in this extract from a 1944 aerial of Lampang airfield.6

 The airstrip at Ko Kha does not appear on flight maps following the war (maps dated 1958, 1973, 1983).